YudjinSud/DM-computer-algebra/README.md

 -5) Create new pull request within your branch from this site (github).

-Also, before start working, do not `git pull`
+Also, before start working, do not forget `git pull`